UndefinedCpp/Traveler/README.md

 #### Performance considerations
 1. `travelTo` creates a new object in creep memory, `_trav`, which is analogous to the object used by `moveTo()` for caching the creeps path.
 For this reason, it will save memory to use either `travelTo()` or `moveTo()` with a given creep, but not both.
 2. As with any algorithm where creeps aren't a consideration for pathing by default, you'll have best results when their path has a low chance of including immobile creeps.
 My creeps rarely reach the "stuck threshold" because I take extra considerations to keep the roads clear.

+## WishList
+* Considerations for the number of move/boosted move parts and automatically take them into account when calculating fatigue over swamps and plains.

 ## Documentation